-The practice displayed its opening hours in the premises and included it in their information leaflet and on the NHS Choices website.
-The practice had an appointment system to respond to patients' needs.
-Patients could choose to receive text message and email reminders for forthcoming appointments.
+The practice displayed its opening hours in the premises and included it in their information leaflet and on their website appointments.
 Staff telephoned some patients before their appointment to make sure they could get to the practice.
 Patients who requested urgent advice or care were offered an appointment the same day.
 Patients had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.